michelamarie/check_mssql_metrics/README.md

 REQUIREMENTS

-This script requires Python 3.2 or newer (which includes the argparse module), and the mssql_python module.
+* This script requires Python 3.2 or newer (which includes the argparse module), and the mssql_python module.
 Install it with 'pip3 install mssql-python'.

-mssql-python requires the libltdl library.
+* mssql-python requires the libltdl library.
 On Debian and Ubuntu systems, install that with 'apt install libltdl7'.
+* The MSSQL user employed by the script must have the 'VIEW SERVER STATE' permission on the 'master' database, and 'CONNECT' and 'SELECT' privileges on each database it gathers metrics on.

+To grant VIEW SERVER STATE permission, run the following SQL as an administrative user:
+USE MASTER
+GRANT VIEW SERVER STATE TO [username]

 Usage: check_mssql_metrics.py [-h] -s server -d database -u username -p password [-e encrypt] [-t trust] [-w warnsize] -m maxsize